Refined $L^p$ restriction estimate for eigenfunctions on Riemannian surfaces: Sharpness of main results

-\begin{proof} Firstly, let us fix $k$ and construct a measure $\mu_{k}$ that capture the behavior of $\mu$ at the resolution scale $k^{-1}$, since eigenfunctions $H_k$ are approximately constant at this scale.
-The full construction of an $\alpha$-dimensional measure $\mu$ can then be obtained by following a standard inductive procedure using a sparse sequence of scales.
+\begin{proof} Fix $k$ and construct a measure $\mu_k$ that captures the behavior of $\mu$ at the resolution $k^{-1}$, since the eigenfunction $\mathcal H_k$ is approximately constant at this scale.
+The full construction of an $\alpha$-dimensional measure $\mu$ is then obtained by a standard inductive procedure along a sparse sequence of scales.